Vaibhav-ML/Udacity-Data-Scientist-Nanodegree/README.md

 # Object Detection in an Urban Environment
 # Goal
 To classify and localize the cars, pedestrians and cyclists in camera input feed.
+This is useful for self-driving cars and other road safety systems.

-# Data
+# Dataset

-For this project, we will be using data from the Waymo Open dataset.
+## Dataset Analysis

+The dataset contains high resolution traffic images with three classes : vehicles, pedestrains and cyclists.

+The class distribution is roughly :

 # Config